 The MI Distal Femur Cutting Block is smaller by 12 mm in the M/L (medial/lateral) and 6 mm in the A/P (anterior/posterior) dimension as compared to the standard Distal Femur Cutting Block.
-The clusters of 3 pin holes are 2 mm closer in M/L and therefore, these two Blocks are not interchangeable.
+The clusters of 3 pin holes are 2 mm closer in M/L. Once pins are placed using the surgeon's choice of Distal Femur Cutting Block, the other Distal Femur Cutting Block is not interchangeable without the need to remove and replace drill pins.